Chelcdrs/Chelcdrs/README.md

 - 👋 Hi, I’m @Chelcdrs
-- 👀 I’m interested in ...
+- 👀 I’m interested in Music, Gaming & Cooking
-- 🌱 I’m currently learning python programming
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at chelseaxama@gmail.com or linkedin.com/in/chelseasama/

 <!---
 Chelcdrs/Chelcdrs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.